WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   1. verb: lie, sit, or stand in a relaxed or lazy way. 以放松或慵懒的方式躺着，坐着，或站着。

   2. noun: a public room, as in a hotel, theater, or club, in which to sit and relax. 一个公共的房间，例如在宾馆，剧院，或俱乐部，供人坐下来放松的地方。

+- lump

+  1. noun: a compact mass of a substance, especially one without a definite or regular shape. _"there was a lump of ice floating in the milk"_

+     - a swelling under the skin, especially one caused by injury or disease. _"he was unhurt apart from a huge lump on his head"_

+     - a small cube of sugar.

+     - (DEROGATORY·INFORMAL) a heavy, ungainly, or slow-witted person. _"I won't stand a chance against a big lump like you"_

+  2. noun(INFORMAL·BRITISH): the state of being self-employed and paid without deduction of tax, especially in the building industry.

+     _"‘Working?’
+‘Only on the lump, here and there’"_

+  3. verb: put in an indiscriminate mass or group; treat as alike without regard for particulars.

+     _"Hong Kong and Bangkok tend to be lumped together in holiday brochures"_

+  4. verb(BRITISH): carry (a heavy load) somewhere with difficulty.

+     _"the coalman had to lump one-hundredweight sacks right through the house"_

+  5. phrase: a lump in the throat - a feeling of tightness or dryness in the throat caused by strong emotion, especially sadness.

+     _"there was a lump in her throat as she gazed down at her uncle's gaunt features"_

+  6. phrase: take ones lumps - suffer punishment; be attacked or defeated.

+     _"Jason decided to lie doggo and let Faraday take his lumps"_

+  7. verb(INFORMAL): accept or tolerate a disagreeable situation whether one likes it or not.

+     _"you can like it or lump it but I've got to work"_

 - lunatic